smashkoala/CarND-Behavioral-Cloning-P3/writeup_report.md

 I randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
+I used this training data for both training and validating the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 since the validation loss did not change so much after 4 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.